Chalcolithic temple of Ein Gedi: Layout and findings

 The smaller building at the eastern end of the enclosure is also a broadhouse, measuring 7.5 m by 4.5 m.
 Its floor was found to have been coated with a light-colored plaster and a stone bench was built along its facade.
 It may have served the priests of the temple, housing their vestments and ritual utensils.

-The gatehouse contained an inner and outer entrances, and in the gate chamber stood a stone bench, about nine to twelve inches high.
+The gatehouse contained an inner and outer entrance, and in the gate chamber stood a stone bench, about nine to twelve inches high (23-30 cm).

 The circular installation stands at the highest point in the courtyard and features a round basin, 16 in in diameter and about 1 ft deep.
 In the stone wall between the smaller building and the small gate, excavators have uncovered the outlet of a channel which appears to have been used to dispose of liquids, probably water, from the installation.
 In the installation was also found a fragment of a cylindrical alabaster vessel, the oldest example of alabaster in Palestine.
-Imported from Egypt, it is indicative of cultural connections between the Ghalussian culture and pre-dynastic Egypt.
+Imported from Egypt, it is indicative of cultural connections between the Ghassulian culture and pre-dynastic Egypt.